How to Take a Commercial Door Handle Off (Lever & Mortise Guide)

 Identifying the Handle Type

-- Lever Handles: Common in offices, these often have a small set screw or a cover plate hiding mounting screws.
+- Lever Handles: Common in offices, these usually hide a set screw on the underside of the lever, or a cover plate hiding the mounting screws.

-- Knob Handles: Less common but still found in older buildings, these might have a push-button or key lock.
+- Knob Handles: Less common in newer commercial buildings (many building codes now require lever-style hardware for ADA compliance), these may have a push-button or key lock.

 Look closely at your commercial door handle.
 Is there a small hole for an Allen wrench?
 A decorative cover plate?
-These clues tell you where to start.
-If you’re unsure, check the manufacturer’s name on the hardware—brands like Schlage or Sargent often have specific removal steps online.
+Those are your clues.
+If you can find a brand name stamped on the rose or lockset — Schlage and Sargent are common — that narrows down the exact removal pattern.

 Step-by-Step Removal Process